What’s Causing Your Poor Balance?

 • Loss of vision, or double vision

-Any of the above symptoms, paired with vertigo or dizziness, means you should see a vestibular physical therapist right away.
+If you have any of the above symptoms, paired with vertigo or dizziness, consider seeing a vestibular physical therapist right away.

 Here at Capitol Physical Therapy, we offer physical therapy treatments for benign paroxysmal positional vertigo, as well as medical screening to know when it’s necessary to refer you to a physician.